jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 #Developing Bluemix applications in Java with Eclipse and Bluemix DevOps Services

-Last modified: 19 February 2015
+Last modified: 9 March 2015

 Follow the steps in this tutorial to develop a Java&trade; application by using IBM&reg; Bluemix&trade;, IBM&reg; Bluemix&trade; DevOps Services, and the Rational&reg; Team Concert client for Eclipse.